Friends of Wehr Native Plant Fundraiser

 Keep your garden colorful by planting some annual flowers among the perennials during their first year.
 Choosing the right annuals will provide pollinators food while your perennials grow.

 Your new plants will need some special care through their first summer.
-Roots are disturbed during transplanting, causing some "shock".
+Roots are disturbed during transplanting, causing some "shock."
 It is important to keep the plants watered as they recover, especially during heat and drought.

 Mulching will help keep moisture around new plants and slows down weed growth.
 It is important to keep the stems of the plants free of mulch.
 Your native plants don not need any fertilizer.